tjardoo/rust-ns/README.md

 This project was created to learn the programming language Rust.

-TLDR: Communicates with the NS API and displays the station/platform departures in the browser.

-The project consists of 2 applications. `ns-web-service` communicates with the NS API (Dutch Railways), processes the departure data and saves it to the database. `web-app` fetches the departures from the database via the first application and displays it in the browser.
-The departures can be display in 2 different formats.
+This project consists of 2 applications. `ns-web-service` communicates with the NS API (Dutch Railways), processes the departure data and saves it to the database. `web-app` fetches the departures from the database via the first application and displays it in the browser.

 - `/station` displays all departures from the station set in the `.env` file.
 - `/platform` displays the current/next departure from the given platform set in the `.env`.

-Both applications run on their own port so they can communicate with each other.
+Both applications run on their own port so they can communicate with each other (on the same machine).
 In the `.env` file you'll see we use `:7878` for the `ns-web-service` application and `:8888` for the `web-app`` application.

 ## Requirements